HST rebates may apply on a new modular home

 Your permit application package will typically require:

-1. CSA A277 Certification — provided by the manufacturer through MH400
+1. CSA factory certification (A277 or Z240MH) — provided by the manufacturer through Modular Homes 400

 2. Foundation engineering drawings — from your structural engineer or foundation contractor